<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1312381812119271&amp;ev=PageView&amp;noscript=1">

 Running Toilets

-A constantly running toilet is one of the sneakiest causes of a high water bill.
+A constantly running toilet is one of the sneakiest causes of what could make a water bill too high.

 • Worn-out flapper valve